Cottage Cheese Cookie Dough

 This post may contain affiliate links.
 Please read our disclosure policy.

-A small white bowl of cottage cheese cookie dough on a wooden board with a spoon.
+Cottage cheese cookie dough scooped into a mason jar with a spoon.

-Cottage cheese is having a real moment, isn’t it!?
+Cottage cheese is having a real moment on social media, isn’t it!?
 Honestly, it deserves it.
-Cottage cheese is high protein and has a super mild, creamy flavor making it perfect for tons of different recipes, like a protein-packed snack.
+It’s high protein content and mild, creamy flavor makes it perfect for tons of different recipes, like a protein-packed snack.

 Ingredients

-Cottage cheese: My favorite cottage cheese is Good Culture, but you can use any brand that you like!
-I go with small curd so that it’s a bit easier to blend.
+• Cottage cheese: My favorite cottage cheese is Good Culture, but you can use any brand that you like!
+I recommend whole milk cottage cheese vs. low-fat cottage cheese, but either will work.

 Want to save this recipe?